tolves/ingressUPCUPV_map/README.md

 It will creates 2 or more files.

-You can copy draw_out.txt into IITC draw-tools(Be careful, it will consumption huge memory)
+You can copy draw_out.txt into IITC draw-tools(Be careful, it will consumptions enormous memories)

 upc_map_index.csv and upv_map_index.csv are detail about upc and upv, you can directly import it into google my map(https://www.google.com/maps/d/)